-Uzbek president Mirziyoyev backs down in face of protest, cancels Karakalpakstan constitutional status change
+Uzbek President Mirziyoyev backs down in face of protest, cancels Karakalpakstan constitutional status change

 Violent clashes with police

-What started as an apparently peaceful demonstration that saw many thousands come out onto a square near a central Nukus market eventually degenerated into clashes, reports Eurasianet.
+What started as an apparently peaceful demonstration that saw many thousands gather on a square near a central Nukus market eventually degenerated into clashes, reports Eurasianet.

 Security officials insist that the crowd sought to storm government buildings, although the government’s information blackout has made it impossible to establish if this is true.
-Witnesses told Eurasianet that an Interior Ministry special purpose mobile unit deployed smoke and stun grenades, rubber bullets and a water cannon against protestors.
+Witnesses told Eurasianet that an Interior Ministry special purpose mobile unit deployed smoke and stun grenades, rubber bullets and a water cannon against protesters.

-Those reports appear to be corroborated by footage on social media showing riot police apparently firing rubber bullets and water cannons in action against the crowds.
+Those reports appear to be corroborated by footage on social media showing riot police apparently firing rubber bullets, and water cannons in action against the crowds.

 There have been scattered reports of demonstrators sustaining serious and possibly even fatal injuries.
-Images widely shared across social media have shown at least two members of the public bearing what appear to be catastrophic injuries.
-Eurasianet was unable to confirm claims about fatalities as of July 2 and officials had yet to issue a comment on this point.
+Images widely shared across social media have shown at least two members of the public with what appear to be catastrophic injuries.
+Eurasianet was unable to confirm claims about fatalities as of July 2, and officials had yet to issue a comment on this point.

-An unspecified number of people has been detained, according to a statement signed collectively by the Karakalpakstan branch of the Interior Ministry, the republican government and the regional law making chamber, known as the Jokargy Kenes.
+An unspecified number of people has been detained, according to a statement signed collectively by the Karakalpakstan branch of the Interior Ministry, the republican government and the regional law-making chamber, known as the Jokargy Kenes.

-Lond standing issue
+Long-standing issue

 Karakalpakstan is an ancient region that is seen as the ancestral home of the Turkic people and residents are ethnically distinct from Uzbeks.
 The region was made autonomous in the 1930s by the Soviet government but chose to remain part of Uzbekistan following the breakup of the Soviet Union.

 However, as part of this agreement the region was given the right to vote on succession from Uzbekistan.
-The changes that Mirziyoyev was proposing were to end the region’s autonomous status and remove its right to succeed from the rest of the country.
+The changes that Mirziyoyev was proposing would have ended the region’s autonomous status and removed its right to succeed from the rest of the country.

-In 1936, after much territorial rejigging in the early Soviet era, the Karakalpak Autonomous Soviet Socialist Republic was subordinated to the Uzbek SSR.
+In 1936, after much territorial rejigging in the early Soviet era, the Karakalpak Autonomous Soviet Socialist Republic was subordinated into the Uzbek SSR.
 In 1993 Karakalpakstan reached an agreement with the central Uzbek government to remain part of the country for at least 20 years, but reserve the right to hold a referendum on withdrawal from Uzbekistan.

-This promise was acted on and the promises made to Karakalpakstan in the 1990s have largely been forgotten, but this weekend’s demonstrations may revive them, says Ivan Klyszcz, a North Caucasus and Russia doctoral candidate at the Johan Skytte Institute of Political Studies of the University of Tartu in Estonia.
+This promise was acted on, and the promises made to Karakalpakstan in the 1990s have largely been forgotten, but this weekend’s demonstrations may revive them, says Ivan Klyszcz, a North Caucasus and Russia doctoral candidate at the Johan Skytte Institute of Political Studies of the University of Tartu in Estonia.

 “To understand today's crisis in Karakalpakstan, one must look at recent events as the result of long-festering grievances and a long-standing constitutional crisis in Uzbekistan,” Klyszcz said in a thread on Twitter.
 “Without Karakalpakstan's continued existence as an autonomous entity, Uzbekistan would be transformed into a different state.
 Namely, it would change the way a third of Uzbekistan's territory is governed.
 Due to the paramount strategic value of Karakalpakstan's location, the implications of such a shift would be profound.”